cometbft/cometbft/docs/references/config/config.toml.md

 (which is a [consensus parameter](https://docs.cometbft.com/v1.0/spec/abci/abci++_app_requirements#blockparamsmaxbytes)).
 The rationale is to consider how many blocks have to be produced in order to drain all transactions stored in a full mempool.

+When the mempool is full, incoming transactions are dropped.

 The default value is 64 Mibibyte (2^26 bytes).
 This is roughly equivalent to 16 blocks of 4 MiB.